rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 [MCO](https://docs.openshift.com/container-platform/4.14/post_installation_configuration/machine-configuration-tasks.html#understanding-the-machine-config-operator)
 that the image on the nodes is a custom image.

-When a customers has installed a "day-0 cluster" as mentioned above, we can assume that there is a `MachineConfig` in the cluster that looks something like
+When a customer has installed a "day-0 cluster" as mentioned above, we can assume that there is a `MachineConfig` in the cluster that looks something like
 ```
 apiVersion: machineconfiguration.openshift.io/v1